cwverica/quixer/README.md

-# quixer
+# QuIxR
-An app to help you decide what drinks to make!
+## An app to help you decide what drinks to make!
 ---

 This app allows a user to input a list of ingredients and tools they have on hand,